Al-Muhannad ala al-Mufannad: Reception

-The book has been described by Muhammad Ali Jalandhari (1895–1971) as “the ‘official spokesperson’ (sarkari tarjuman) for the maslak (track) of Deoband, to accept which is to be Deobandi, and to deviate from which is to depart from the maslak of Deoband.”

-Qadi Mazhar Husayn (1914–2004) said: “Al-Muhannad is, as it were, a unanimous historical document of the senior scholars (akabir) of Deoband that has preserved the maslak of Deoband in terms of its principles.”

-Muhammad Yusuf Ludhianvi (1932–2000) said, as mentioned in Fatawa Bayyinat (فتاوى بينات):
+The book has been described by Muhammad Ali Jalandhari (1895–1971) as "sarkari tarjuman", (the official spokesperson) for the tradition of Deoband, to accept which is to be Deobandi, and to deviate from which is to depart from the Deobandi tradition.”
+According to Mazhar Husayn (1914–2004), "Al-Muhannad is, as it were, a unanimous historical document of the senior Deobandi scholars that has preserved the Deobandi tradition in terms of its principles."
+The book was positively received by scholars such as Mahmud Hasan Deobandi, Ashraf Ali Thanwi, Muhammad Shafi, Muhammad Yousuf Banuri, Muhammad Tayyib Qasmi, Zafar Ahmad Usmani, Mahmood Ashraf Usmani, and Selim al-Bishri (chief Maliki mufti and Grand Imam of Al-Azhar), and others.
+Muhammad Yusuf Ludhianvi (1932–2000) description of the book, as stated in Fatawa Bayyinat (فتاوى بينات):

 There were several phases of the Akābir of Deoband.
 The first phase is that of Hadrat Nanautawi, Hadrat Gangohi, Hadrat Mawlana Muhammad Ya'qub Nanautawi (Allah have mercy on them) and their contemporaries.
 The second phase is that of the students of these Akābir, amongst whom Shaykh al-Hind (the Shaykh of India), Hadrat Mawlana Khalil Ahmad Saharanpuri, Hadrat Hakim al-Ummat Tahanwi (Allah have mercy on them) and other Akābir are included.
 The third phase is that of their students, amongst whom Hadrat Mawlana Anwar Shah Kashmiri, Mawlana Sayyid Hussain Ahmad Madani, Hadrat Mawlana Shabbir Ahmad 'Usmani (Allah have mercy on them) and others are included.
 The fourth phase is that of their students amongst whom Mawlana Muhammad Yusuf Banuri, Hadrat Mawlana Muhammad Shafi' Sahib (Allah have mercy on them) and their contemporary Akābir are included.

 Now, the fifth phase, that of their students, is proceeding.
 All Akābir from the second phase signed al-Muhannad 'ala al-Mufannad.
 These were the beliefs of the Akābir from the first phase, and the Akābir of the third and fourth phases have continued to be in agreement with them.
 Thus, there is consensus of all the Akābir of Deoband on the beliefs incorporated in al-Muhannad.
 There is no scope for a Deobandi to deviate from them.
 Whoever deviates from them is not deserving of being called a “Deobandi”.

-Several prominent scholars praised the book, including Mahmud Hasan Deobandi, Ashraf Ali Thanwi, Muhammad Shafi, Muhammad Yousuf Banuri, Muhammad Tayyib Qasmi, Zafar Ahmad Usmani, Mahmud Ashraf 'Usmani, and Selim al-Bishri (chief Maliki mufti and Grand Imam of Al-Azhar), and others.